Ugo119/Oze/README.md

 # Oze
 A quick test to fetch users on github

+The Full updated project is contained in main branch.

 App uses MVVM architecture supported by Single Source of Truth (SSOT).
 We treat persistence layer as a SSOT  which is composed of Shared Preferences and SQLite Database.